-Yale is one of the only universities in the country that lets you testdrive your classes before you register.
+Yale is one of the only universities in the country that lets you testdrive your classes.
 During "shopping period" at the start of each semester, students can visit dozens of classes that interest them to decide which they will actually take.
-Preparing to shop is a much anticipated ritual in and of itself, called "Blue Booking" (from the days of hard copies only, when the blue-covered catalog listing approximately
+Preparing to shop is a much anticipated ritual in and of itself, called "Blue Booking" (from the days of hard copies only, when the blue-covered catalog listing approximately 2,000 courses was